peilun-he/PDSim/README.md

 a random sample path.

 From this plot, it is evident that regardless of the model used for simulation, the percentile band consistently encompasses the actual price.
-Addtionally, it is noteworthy that while Schwartz Smith model provides a more accurate point estimation, it also exhibits larger measurement errors.
+Additionally, it is noteworthy that while the Schwartz-Smith model provides a more accurate point estimation, it also exhibits larger measurement errors.
 Consequently, the band associated with this model is wider compared to the band of the polynomial diffusion model.

 ## Contributions and Supports

-If you find any bugs or want to make a contribution to this package, please create a GitHub issue at: <https://github.com/peilun-he/PDSim/issues>.
+If you find any bugs or want to contribute to this package, please create a GitHub issue at: <https://github.com/peilun-he/PDSim/issues>.

 Additionally, you are very welcome to provide any kind of feedback and comments.